yunjeong-chang/yunjeong-chang/README.md

 ### Hi there 👋

-#### 👩 I'm Yunjeong Chang who is majored in Artificial Intelligence from South Korea. -> [Visit My Web CV](https://maddening-carpet-ce3.notion.site/Yunjeong-Chang-s-CV-4a04f991863a44a6891eb80c43169a8c)
+#### 👩 I'm Yunjeong Chang who is majored in Artificial Intelligence from South Korea. -> [Visit My Web CV 🧏‍♀️](https://maddening-carpet-ce3.notion.site/Yunjeong-Chang-s-CV-4a04f991863a44a6891eb80c43169a8c)

 #### 🌱 I'm currently interesting in pose estimation.
 (Not only that, the problem is that I have too many areas of interest.😂)